A bike’s bottom bracket—or “BB”—together with the rear sprocket and chain constitutes the drive train.

 Adapters are available to used creatively to expand a bike’s possibilities, without having to go to the extreme of purchasing a new bike in order to overcome component or compatibility issues that have arisen during use.

-There are a number of bike bottom brackets not mentioned above since they are were mainly brand-specific variants within the major categories and have mostly been discontinued.
+There are a number of bike bottom brackets (mainly for road bikes) not mentioned above since they are were mainly brand-specific variants within the major categories and have mostly been discontinued.
 Not knowing these will not impact your life in any way, shape or form…

 BB30A and BB30-83 Ai